Poke Patch Antebellum African American Community

-Poke Patch was not a formally incorporated town but rather a community of people who lived among each other for safety in an era when free people of color were in constant danger of being claimed as someone else's property.
-People who lived at Poke Patch eked out a living along the various creek bottoms that dotted the region.
-Many found work at area iron furnaces and performed hard labor such as cutting timber, digging ore and limestone, or leading a team of livestock to haul supplies.
+Poke Patch was not a formally incorporated town, but rather a community of people who lived among each other for safety in an era when people of color were in constant danger of being claimed as someone's property.
+People who lived around Poke Patch eked out a living along the various creek bottoms that dotted the region.
+Some found work at area iron furnaces and performed hard labor such as cutting timber, digging ore and limestone, or driving a team of livestock to haul supplies.

 Numerous families came together in this area to create a free community.
 They also aided refugees fleeing slavery through the secret network known as the Underground Railroad.
 According to some oral histories, some of the owners of the iron furnaces also provided support to runaways.

 Poke Patch was located along Dirty Face Creek, one of the head waters of Symmes Creek which drains most of Lawrence County, Ohio.
 The area was about forty miles north of the Ohio River, but it was known as an area of freedom and it had symphathic people who aided runaway slaves.
 There were several routes across the county from the Ohio River which lead to the area and although the trails were never named, they can be identified.